mwbowers/mwbowers.github.io/manuals/get-asna-qsys/get-asna-qsys-overview.md

 f.
 Add a note to identify what the token is for (e.g. “Package Reader”)

 g.
 Set the Expiration for the token.
-Note: For these, we recommend **No expiration** because Visual Studio does not have a user-friendly way of updating the tokens.

 h.
 Check the box for **read:packages**
 ![GitHub Token Read Packages](images/github-token-read-packages.jpg)